ricardoareiaslinhares/frenteJS/README.md

 - __Frente.Sid()__ - Also a selector but specified for Id's.

 ## Example
-The next is the page of the ts-tw-template, built with [FrenteJS](https://genaipt.github.io/frenteJS/)
+The following is the page of the ts-tw-template, built with [FrenteJS](https://ricardoareiaslinhares.github.io/frenteJS/)

 ## License
 MIT